 “But I didn’t hear any trumpets.
 I don’t have a wall either, let alone a calendar to put on it.”

 Just go with me on this, okay?
 Two hundred and thirty-nine years ago, representatives from 13 British colonies in eastern North America — the Second Continental Congress — were dealing with long festering issues about British rule.
 Basically, the representatives of the colonies were, to use a family-friendly term, not pleased with the tyranny of King George’s rule, and some incidents and battles of combat had been occurring since the year prior.
-By May and June of 1776, a clear feeling of wanting to break away from Britain had developed, and with that members of the Congress drew up what would become the Declaration of Independence, severing political ties with Britain and becoming free and independent states.
+By May and June of 1776, a clear desire to break away from Britain had developed, and with that members of the Congress drew up what would become the Declaration of Independence, severing political ties with Britain and becoming free and independent states.

 “Hell yeah!
 The ‘screw you’ to end all ‘screw yous!'”

 Well, okay, if you want to express it that way.
-(At least you kept it clean.)
+(At least you kept the language clean.)
 Though there were some disagreements among members of the congress, including some voting “no” or abstaining from voting, majorities from all 13 colonies went along with independence, voting to move forward with it on the 2nd day of July 1776.

 “Uh uh, it was the 4th of July.”

 Well, not entirely.
 The final wording of the Declaration was approved, signed, and sent to the printers on the 4th.
-But, long story short, the colonies became independent from Britain, fought with the Red coats to ensure that, banded together to form a new nation, and here you and I are on this day.
+But, long story short, the colonies became independent from Britain, fought with the Red Coats to ensure that, banded together to form a new nation, and here you and I are on this day.
 So, yay for us!

 “Yeah!
 We’re America!
 Num-ber one!
 Num-ber one!”